mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 ----

-Please follow the instructions for setting up and using the new Agent Collection, which includes the NVidia Agent Machine, before proceeding to the next scenario.
+Please follow the instructions for setting up and using the new Agent Collection, which includes the NVidia Agent Machine, before proceeding to the following scenario.

 ## Setting Up and Running a Multi-Agent Collection